hql287/Manta/README.md

 In the project's root directory, open the `dist` folder and you should see the installer.

+Note that on Linux you will need additional dependencies to provide the `icns2png` and `gm` commands.
+Ubuntu/Debian users can run: `sudo apt install -y icnsutils graphicsmagick`.

 ### FAQ

 * **Is this app built with Electron?**